sandersn/pr-triage/notes/eli.md

   - This is so old that it may be obsolete.
 First thing is to check what errors we currently give.
 * https://github.com/microsoft/TypeScript/pull/37297 - Fix handling of string enums on LHS of `+=`

-== Features ==

-* https://github.com/microsoft/TypeScript/pull/37727 - Add logical assignment operator

 == Waiting on Author ==

 * https://github.com/microsoft/TypeScript/pull/33069 - improve error checking with multiple spread arguments

   Notes:
   - This is a fix for the bug I asked you to look at recently.
+* https://github.com/microsoft/TypeScript/pull/37727 - Add logical assignment operator
 * https://github.com/microsoft/TypeScript/pull/37797 - Add static index signature

 == Instructions ==